 This article is part 2 of a series of articles dedicated to dogs suffering with liver problems like my own old girl “Lulu” did.
 The information that you find here is based on my dog “Lulu’s” own journey through liver disease and what I did to help her through it.

-If you read through the first two articles on liver disease, you realize that it’s a very serious issue and should not be taken lightly.
+If you read through the first two articles in the series, then you realize that this disease is a very serious issue and should not be taken lightly.

 Please understand that my articles ARE NOT meant to replace the advice or the medications your Veterinarian prescribes for your dog.

-As an owner with a dog who was diagnosed with liver disease, diet and supplements will play a large role in your dog’s battle.
+As an owner with a dog who was diagnosed with liver disease, I can tell can tell that without a doubt, diet and good supplements (not cheap, garbage vitamins) will play the largest role of all in your dog’s battle.
 When Lulu was diagnosed with liver disease, I immediately went to work on what I needed to do to not only keep her alive, but provide quality of life for her as well.

 I read books and searched the internet in order to educate myself about the disease.
 The recipes that I shared in the second article of this series were specifically for her condition and included the necessary supplements to balance the recipe.

-However, there are several additional supplements needed specifically for dogs fighting liver disease.
+However, there are several additional supplements needed specifically for dogs fighting liver failure.

 Now that your dog has been diagnosed with liver disease, you MUST BE very careful with his or her diet.
 Be sure to read the entire series of articles to see how I treated Lulu.

-Daily Supplements Lulu Took For Her Liver Disease (Lulu weighed between 70-75 lbs.)
+Daily Supplements Lulu Took For Her Liver Disease (she weighed between 70-75 lbs.)

-- Coconut Oil – Extra Virgin – 1 (One) Tablespoon Daily
+- Coconut Oil – Must be ORGANIC, COLD PRESSED, EXTRA VIRGIN – 1 (One) Tablespoon Daily

 - Vitamin E (Natural such as Natural Factors brand, NOT synthetic) 400IU Daily